sharanmurli/Chat_PDF/README.md

 - **🧠 Advanced Question Answering**: Uses **Langchain** with **Gemini Pro** for natural language understanding and response generation.
 - **💾 Local Storage with FAISS**: Efficiently stores and retrieves embeddings for similarity search.
 - **🗂️ Persistent Storage with ChromaDB**: Keeps document embeddings across sessions.
-- **🎛️ Interactive UI with Streamlit**: User-friendly interface for uploading files, asking questions, and managing the database.
+- **🎛️ Interactive UI with Streamlit**: User-friendly interface for uploading files, asking questions and managing the database.

 ---